nagalakshmi-palyam/EcommerceApp/README.md

    * Architecture : MVVM(Architectural Components : Livadata,View Model)
    * Database : Roomdatase (Library)
 # Screenshots and Description :

+* Splash Activity and SignUp Activity :
+  1. SignUpActivity to register the user details.
+  2. Here these user details are inserting into database and business logic separated from the UI
 ![splas](https://user-images.githubusercontent.com/68853216/109377770-81807e80-78f3-11eb-9a9d-4191fed15f23.png)
 ![signUP](https://user-images.githubusercontent.com/68853216/109376650-1da68780-78ec-11eb-98db-50c0a3a1321e.png)

 * LoginActivity and MAinACtivity :
    1. Login Activity here we Validating the user details based on Search query of database.
    2. MainActivity has a container to launch products fragment.It has a SearchView, NavigationDrawer and toolbar with actions.